ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/ait-performance-env.rst

 - At the sidebar, go to Project -> Compute -> Instances and click on the "Launch Instance" button:

 .. image:: ../images/openstack-project-compute-instance.png
+  :alt: OpenStack Horizon interface, with the left-hand sidebar highlighted, and the "Launch Instance" button highlighted in blue.
 - At this stage a menu will pop-up and will ask to specify virtual machine characteristics, chose an name for virtual machine:

 .. image:: ../images/openstack-vm-chars.png
+  :alt: OpenStack Launch Instance dialog box

 - Select the Operating System you want your VM to have: